 International students who speak English as a foreign language must have obtained one of the following standards two years prior to admission:

-- International English Language Testing System (IELTS): Test - Band 6.5 with a score no less than 6 for sub-tests; or
+- International English Language Testing System (IELTS): Test - Band 6.5 with a score no less than 6 for sub-tests

-- previous successful completion of secondary or tertiary study where English was the language of instruction.
+- or, previous successful completion of secondary or tertiary study where English was the language of instruction.

 At the completion of the course, students are expected to be able to:

-To qualify for The Graduate Diploma in Water Resources Management, a student must complete 36 units with a grade of P or NGP or better in each topic, as outlined in the program of study below.
+To qualify for the Graduate Certificate in Water Resources Management, a student must complete 18 units with a grade of P or NGP or better in each topic, according to the following program of study.

-Students must complete at least 50% oeir studies at their home institution.
+Students must complete at least 50% oir studies at their home institution.

 At the discretion of the Program Director, students that are able to provide evidence that they have successfully completed a similar postgraduate topic or can demonstrate knowledge through professional experience, will be eligible to undertake an alternative coursework elective in place of a core topic.